llvm/llvm-project/llvm/docs/CommandGuide/llvm-profdata.rst

  Print the counter values for the displayed functions.

+.. option:: --output-format=<json|yaml>

+ Emit output in the selected format if supported by the provided profile type.

 .. option:: --function=<string>

  Print details for a function if the function's name contains the given string.